strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

     </code-group>

-7. Add `package-lock.json` to the end of the `.gitignore` file at the root of your Strapi project:
+7. Add `package-lock.json` to the end of the `.gitignore` file at the root of the Strapi project:

       ```sh
       # path: ./.gitignore
       package-lock.json
       ```

     :::note
     It is usually recommended to version the `package-lock.json` file, but it is known to cause issues on Heroku.
     :::